RichyKunBv/RichyKunBv/README.md

 I have basic knowledge of Java and C#.
 I used Visual Studio Code and Visual Studio...
 I work on a Mac and I'm angry that they're removing Visual Studio support.
 My english is bad but but the best way to learn is with mistakes :)

 My dream is create a enterprise of videogames indie

+EDUCATION
+2023 - Present
+Computer Systems Engineer (University of Business and Pedagogical Development)
+2020-2023
+UNAM High School and Area 1 (University of the Valley of Mexico)

+SKILLS
+Problem solving
+Teamwork
+Creativity